abbydes/ELEC5550_Group08_GITHUB/MSC/README.md

 [USB-MSC Device Example](https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/device/tusb_msc_)

+The code flow diagrams for the host (module B) and device (module A) can be found in their respective folders.
+All previous versions of host_main and dev_main have been moved to the ARCHIVE folder.

 | MSC Module B | Description | MSC Module A | Description |
 | :-------: | :------ | :-------: | :------- |